Original Collages

 hand-cut 8 x 10"

-This collage started with the skeleton because they’re so satisfying to cut out, and ended up turning into something rather odd.
+This collage started with the skeleton because they’re so satisfying to cut out, and ended up turning into something a little more odd.

 Blind Faith (2025)